Skip to main content

 IntentsService.intentsExecute(executionResult)

-Local laws are cryptographic constraints that govern valid state transitions in your domain.
-The constraints can enforce any property your domain requires (financial invariants, game mechanics, or compliance policies).
+Guardrails are cryptographic constraints that govern valid state transitions for your system.
+The constraints can enforce any property you require (financial invariants, game mechanics, or compliance policies).

-As an example, the below local law proves that a swap satisfied the user's slippage tolerance and maintained correct pool mathematics, without requiring validators to re-execute the AMM logic.
+As an example, the below guardrail proves that a swap satisfied the user's slippage tolerance and maintained correct pool mathematics, without requiring validators to re-execute the AMM logic.

 // Define constraint for a swap transaction